firasesbai/firasesbai.github.io/_posts/2021-10-07-how-i-started-this-blog.markdown

 To install it, run the following command:
 {% highlight ruby %} gem install bundler {% endhighlight %}

-For a detailed installation according to your operating system, check the following [link].
+For a detailed installation according to your operating system, check the following [link](https://jekyllrb.com/docs/installation/).

 Using Gemfile and Bundler is optional but highly recommended as it ensures you’re running the same version of Jekyll and its plugins across different environments.